py5coding/py5book/reference/sketch_pargs.rst

 List of strings passed to the Sketch through the call to :doc:`sketch_run_sketch`.
 Only passing strings is allowed, but you can convert string types to something else to make this more useful.

-Underlying Java field: args
+Underlying Processing field: args

-Updated on September 11, 2021 16:51:34pm UTC
+Updated on November 12, 2021 11:30:58am UTC